DukeRobotics/robosub-ros/README.md

 1. This repo contains all of the code required for running and testing our robots.
 1. The [documentation](https://github.com/DukeRobotics/documentation) repo contains introductory projects, tutorials, and miscellaneous docs.

 Our code is Dockerized, making it straightforward to set up and run.
-See [Running Docker Images](#running-docker-images).
+See [Running Our Docker Images](#running-our-docker-images).

-Once the containers are up and running, go to [Running our Code](#running-our-code).
+Once the containers are up and running, go to [Running Our Code](#running-our-code).

 ## Software Stack